Checkmk

 Does this affect you?
 This will only affect you when you have explicitly-installed Python modules for special agents or agent-based check plug-ins that you have written yourself or obtained from the Exchange.
 If you are unsure, carry out the check described in the following section.

-What do you need to do?
+What will you need to do?
 First find out whether Python modules are installed in the site, and if so — identify them.
-To do this, search for the directories dist-info and egg-info:
+To do this, search for the dist-info and egg-info directories:

 OMD[mysite]:~$ find ~/local/lib/python3/ -type d -name '*.*-info'